ikstream/owrtconfig/README.md

-# owrtconfig.sh and owrtflash-ng.sh
+# owrtflash-ng

-## owrtconfig

-`owrtconfig` should be re-written; however `owrtflash-ng.sh` is new, as the name says.

 ## owrtflash-ng.sh

 ### What does it do?

-`owrtflash-ng.sh` can be used to flash **OpenWrt** en mass on multiple devices nearly *at once*, which are connected to a client at the same switch.
+`owrtflash-ng.sh` can be used to flash **OpenWrt** en mass on multiple devices nearly *at once*, which are connected to a client _on the same_ switch.

-The minimum config about a 'node', which have to be stated is a `model` and a ethernet `macaddr`, if it come fresh out of the box.
+The minimum config about a 'node' needs to reflect at least a `model` (which kind of hardware it is) and an ethernet `macaddr`.
 Dissent options can specified as well, like: `router_ip`, `firmware`, `user` and `password` and so on to have various ways of flashing a device.
+These settings however define the **state** of adevice.
+Either when coming right out a box, or specific configuration of the device (like default mangement interface addresses).

 ### Features